 Bloom season - June to October

-Leaf / Flower color - Green / dark Blue with white eyes
+Leaf / Flower color - Green / Red

 1. Fill a clean nursery flat with soilless potting mix.
 Put the flat in a nursery tray that can hold water.

-2. Sow trailing lobelia seeds on top of the potting mix.
+2. Sow trailing lobelia seeds on top of the potting mix from January to April.
 Do not cover them with soil since they need light to germinate.
 Press them gently in place with the bottom of another clean nursery flat.